Grand Tour of the Inner Hebrides

 Following breakfast, we visit Duart Castle, the 13th century home of the Chief of Clan MacLean.
 We can explore the dungeons, the state rooms and appreciate the strategic position of the castle from the top of the keep.
 Following our visit we catch the lunchtime ferry back to Oban, where there will be time for a quick stroll before we board the afternoon ferry to Islay.
 The wonderfully scenic three-and-a-half hour passage takes us south along the Firth of Lorn, stopping briefly at the island of Colonsay before continuing to Port Askaig on Islay.

 This morning, following breakfast, our first visit is to Loch Finlaggan which was once the centre of the ‘Lordship of the Isles’.
 We continue to the Bowmore Distillery.
 This is the oldest distillery on the island and has stood on the shores of Loch Indaal since 1779.
-Finally we visit the Loch Gruinart RSPB Nature Reserve where we have an introductory talk before some free time to wander around and see many bird species — including various species of geese, birds of prey and the chough, a rare type of crow.
+Finally we visit the Museum of Islay Life, before some free time to wander around and see many bird species — including various species of geese, birds of prey and the chough, a rare type of crow.

 Dinner will be served at the hotel this evening.